g1eng/giosh/README.md

 # Limitation

-At now, giosh is released under following limitations:
+At now, giosh is released under limitations (really so limited in the function).

+Following mechanisms are not supported:

-* comment line is not supported
+* comment line
-* escape character \\ is not supported
+* escape character \\
-* arrow keys and command history are not supported
+* arrow keys and command history
+* redirection with file descriptor
+* hear strings or hear document
+* variable declaration
+* variable reference (env value is not directly available)
+* variable expansion and command replacement
+* background jobs (&)
+* builtin commands

 # Authors